Sweet and Sour Shrimp

 1

-Pat the shrimp completely dry with paper towels and season with salt and white pepper.
+Pat the shrimp completely dry with paper towels.
+Season with salt and pepper, then toss with 2 tablespoons of cornstarch until evenly coated.
+Set aside.

 2